Terror-Byte/rustodoro/Notes.md

 SET NERD FONT.

 Maybe find a crate to handle this at some point?
 Figuring it out myself is fun for now though!
+Add crossterm and use that to clear the terminal!

+Current task:
+- Implement Crossterm.

+Do I want a heading to show if this is a work timer or a break timer?